Road Trip: Northwest United States

-This article is about the journey back from the Northwest USA to the Midwest.
+This article is about my journey from the Northwest USA to the Midwest.

-I traveled west by automobile as far as one could go—to the Pacific Ocean.
+I had previously traveled west by automobile as far as one could go—to the Pacific Ocean.

 For the vast majority of the return trip, I chose to stay off the Interstate Highway System, and drive on the northernmost Federal Highway in America, US-2.

 I am going to share with you my photographs taken during my travels.

 I didn't want to visit the State of Washington—the only state in America named after a president—without seeing the Pacific Ocean.
 It takes a few hours to reach the ocean west of Seattle, driving through small towns and forest.

 I saw on my map places named Ocean City and Pacific Beach.
 I imagined artists' enclaves of old hippies, on a cliff with the ocean ferociously spanking the rocky shoreline.
 I was in for a surprise.

 When I got to the ocean, there was a beautiful, wide sandy beach—virtually devoid of human beings.
 The little villages had no artists or hippies.
 They were run down, nearly deserted, with only a couple hundred inhabitants.
 Having lived in Florida for 18 years, I had no idea people would not make commercial use of such a place, of a wide expanse of oceanfront property.